Answers to our FAQs

 - Our client role gives access on a site by site basis.

-We also provide our users with several All-in-One WP Migration plugins inside their account, and we have several guides in our knowledgebase detailing how to migrate a website over to GridPane.
+Most popular migration plugins do work with our platform (popular choices are All in One WP Migration and Migrate Guru), and we have several guides in our knowledge base detailing how to migrate a website over to GridPane.

 We do not have email on the stack at all.
 Email is best handled by email providers.
 Typically our customers use GSuite or Outlook 365 as they’re the biggest and most reliable.